 Many questions remain about gravity wave momentum fluxes and their probability distributions, some of which could be addressed by further analysis of the Loon balloon data.
-Are there any physical constraints on the range of the momentum flux probability distributions'

-- 663 geometric means and standard deviations?
-Why does the mean momentum flux seem more - sensitive to the geometric mean than the geometric standard deviation?
-For that matter, why are - the distributions log-normal to begin with?
-One possible explanation is the critical-level filtering - of a broad spectrum of gravity waves by a stochastic background wind field (Hertzog et al., 2012), and another is that the probability distribution of the wave sources is itself log-normal (de - la Camara et al., 2014).
-It might be possible to discriminate between these two hypotheses in the - 669 Loon data by decomposing the momentum flux distributions into contributions by different wave - 670 sources, by estimating the waves' phase speeds and wavelengths, as in Boccara et al. (2008) and - Vincent and Hertzog (2014).
-Relating the momentum fluxes to the phase speeds could also - 672 provide a helpful observational constraint on a relationship that is commonly used in - 673 parameterizations (e.g., Alexander and Dunkerton, 1999). - 674 675
+Are there any physical constraints on the range of the momentum flux probability distributions' geometric means and standard deviations?
+Why does the mean momentum flux seem more sensitive to the geometric mean than the geometric standard deviation?
+What are the limits to using the geometric standard deviation to predict the momentum flux intermittency, and how should we interpret the higher-than-predicted frequency of high-amplitude momentum fluxes in the data?
+For that matter, why are the distributions log-normal to begin with?
+One possible explanation is the critical-level filtering of a broad spectrum of gravity waves by a stochastic background wind field (Hertzog et al., 2012), and another is that the probability distribution of the wave sources is itself log-normal (de la Camara et al., 2014).
+It might be possible to discriminate between these two hypotheses in the Loon data by decomposing the momentum flux distributions into contributions by different wave sources, by estimating the waves' phase speeds and wavelengths (see Boccara et al., 2008 and Vincent and Hertzog, 2014).
+Relating the momentum fluxes to the phase speeds could also provide a helpful observational constraint on a relationship that is commonly used in parameterizations (e.g., Alexander and Dunkerton, 1999).

-676 Acknowledgements
+Acknowledgements

 We thank Chris Kruse, Riwal Plougonven, Aurelien Podglajen, and Albert Hertzog for helpful discussions.
+We would also like to thank two anonymous reviewers for their helpful comments.
 This research was made possible by Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt, as part of the Virtual Earth System Research Institute (VESRI).
 A.S. and B.G. acknowledge support from the National Science Foundation through grant OAC-2004492, and from Google LLC.
-M.J.A. and M.B. were supported by the National Science Foundation grant number 2004512, as well as grant numbers 1642644 and 1642246.
+M.J.A. and M.B. were supported by the National Science Foundation grant numbers 2004512 and 2231667.